 Barnes's double-double leads Raptors past Heat 106-92 as Toronto gains ground in East

+TORONTO — The Miami Heat's defence kept opening up for Scottie Barnes, either for an incisive pass or a scoring opportunity, and he took full advantage.

-TORONTO — Scottie Barnes had a double-double, including a career-high for assists, as the Toronto Raptors earned a 106-92 win over the Miami Heat on Tuesday.
+Barnes earned a double-double with 22 points and a career-high 12 assists as the Toronto Raptors earned a 106-92 victory over Miami on Tuesday.
+Barnes also had seven rebounds in a win that buoyed Toronto's post-season hopes.

-Barnes had 22 points, 12 assists and seven rebounds as Toronto (38-38) won its third-straight game.
+"Every game is different, teams play defence differently," said Barnes.
+"Today I was just finding reads, making plays.

-Pascal Siakam just missed out on a double-double of his own with 26 points and nine rebounds.
+Pascal Siakam just missed out on a double-double of his own with 26 points and nine rebounds as the Raptors (38-38) won their third-straight game.
+Barnes said that having Siakam on the court makes his job easier as a playmaker.

+"He draws a lot of attention," said Barnes.
+"Of course, he scores the ball really well, but he also has a high IQ to be able to pass out of the double teams when he sees them coming very early.

+"So he draws a lot of attention so it just creates for everybody else."

 Tyler Herro scored 33 for Miami (40-36), which was without all-star forward Jimmy Butler, who missed the game with a sore neck.